ygao36Buffalo/truebluegy.github.io/content/gallery/Trip to CHI2025, Yokohama, Japan/index.md

 ---
 title: "CHI 2025 & Exploring Yokohama, Japan"
-summary: "A memorable journey to Yokohama for CHI 2025, blending cutting-edge HCI research with the vibrant culture and beautiful sights of Japan."
+summary: "A memorable journey to Yokohama for CHI 2025, blending cutting-edge HCI research with the vibrant culture of Japan."
-date: "2025-04-29" # CHI 2025 举行日期或你的访问日期
+date: "2025-04-29"
 type: post
 draft: false
 tags: